Behavioral Validation for Healthcare AI

 Building an AI agent

-Evaluating a vendor product
+Evaluating a product

 Diagnosing a live system